RoboManipal-9-0/Libraries/README.md

 # Libraries
-The set of personal libraries RoboManipal uses
+The set of personal, low level arduino libraries that RoboManipal uses.

 ## NOTE FOR USERS

 Just download the repository and move the desired file to the include folder of Arduino on your system.
-On Ubuntu, it's ~/Arduino/libraries (Open the arduino app and check the $sketchbook location$/libraries folder) Note : The main branch is the stable branch.
+On Ubuntu, it's ~/Arduino/libraries (Open the arduino app and check the $sketchbook location$/libraries folder)<br>
+Note : The main branch is the stable branch.
 Any other branches are developer branches, ask the developers before using code from those branches.
 Please don't use the libraries in the ARCHIVES folder, the support for them has been discontinued.

+Please read the README file for any library before using them.

 ## NOTE FOR DEVELOPERS
+You are required to go through the [code of conduct](./.github/CODE_OF_CONDUCT.md) and [contributing](./.github/CONTRIBUTING.md) files first.

+### Creating a library
 Add all your files in folders having approprite names here (Individual people have their own branches, codes are later pushed to github and merged on master branch)